 But let’s start with what’s going on in the first few minutes postpartum.
 Did you know that in an uncomplicated vaginal birth, the third stage of labor actually happens AFTER the baby is born?
-The third stage of labor is delivery of the placenta.
+The third stage of labor is the delivery of the placenta.
 I remember right after giving birth to my first child, being asked by my midwife to give a small push and thinking, “Is there another baby in there?!”
 Luckily it was just my placenta.
 Here are some other things you might want to know so there are fewer surprises after birth.

-Afterpains are strong, menstrual like cramps that can occur as your uterus begins to contract back towards its pre-pregnancy shape.
+Afterpains are strong, menstrual-like cramps that can occur as your uterus begins to contract back towards its pre-pregnancy shape.
 Traditionally, these cramps can become stronger with breastfeeding and with each subsequent childbirth.
 After the placenta is birthed, your uterus should contract to the size of a grapefruit and still be palpable above your pubic bone.
 Your nurse will most likely perform a fundal massage, but this will be nothing like the spa-like rub-down of bygone years.
-Instead it’s more of a vigorous kneading to encourage the uterus to contract and to prevent postpartum bleeding.
+Instead, it’s more of a vigorous kneading to encourage the uterus to contract and to prevent postpartum bleeding.

-Speaking of bleeding, the official term for the vaginal discharge after giving birth is lochia, and it should resemble a heavy period for the first few days.
+Speaking of bleeding, the official term for vaginal discharge after giving birth is lochia, and it should resemble a heavy period for the first few days.

 Signs to contact your provider are bleeding that saturates a pad in 2 hours or less, bleeding that increases after it has slowed and doesn’t decrease with rest, cramping and clotting after the first few days, discharge with a foul smell, running a temperature, or bleeding beyond 6 weeks postpartum.